Astromis/Astromis.github.io/_posts/2019-05-15-discover_the_udpipe.md

 cd udpipe
 make
 ```
-After that, we will obtain udpipe executble file.
+After that, we will obtain udpipe executable file.

 Now, we need in model.
 You can download a pre-trained model pack from [official site]( http://ufal.mff.cuni.cz/udpipe/models).
 Just check your version and follow the content.
 It wouldn't be hard.
 If there is no model for your language like for Russian, let's try to find data for training [here](https://github.com/UniversalDependencies).
-Among the repositories you can try to search repo that contains treebank for requaired language as for Russian SynTagRus.
+Among the repositories you can try to search repo that contains treebank for required language as for Russian SynTagRus.

 Download it
 ```